 Your child will be eligible for the 30 hours offer from the term after they turn three, or the term after you receive your eligibility code – whichever is later.

-For example, if your child turns three on 25 March, and you apply for the 30-hours on 27 March, your child will be eligible for a place from the start of the spring term in April.
-However, if your child turns three on 25 March but you don’t apply for the 30 hours until 5 April, your child won’t be eligible for a place until the autumn term in September.
+For example, if your child turns three on 25 March, and you apply for the 30-hours on 27 March, your child will be eligible for a place from 1 April (i.e. the start of the spring term).
+However, if your child turns three on 25 March but you don’t apply for the 30 hours until 5 April, your child won’t be eligible for a place until 1 September (i.e. the start of the autumn term).

 If I’m not eligible for the 30-hour offer, can I still get my 15 hours?